hubmannj/NWTK-Cheatsheet/Cisco.md

 ````

 ## VLAN
-As discussed before, VLAN´s are used for Layer 2 segmentation.
-But to route between VLAN´s, a Router is needed.
+As discussed before, VLAN´s are used for layer 2 segmentation.
+But to route between VLAN´s, a router is needed.
 There are 2 different methods to do this.
 You can use the Router-On-A-Stick method, which is the best practise for inter VLAN routing.

 ### Router-On-A-Stick
-Let´s say, we have a connection between a Switch with VLAN 10 and 20.
-There is already a Trunk on the Switch to the Router.
+Let´s say, we have a connection between a switch with VLAN 10 and 20.
+There is already a Trunk on the switch to the router.
 So, we need to create 2 Sub-Interfaces with the VLAN-ID.
-The Router will be the Default-Gateway for the VLAN-Clients.
-If the Interface which will be the Trunk Port is ge 0/0, you create the Sub-Interface ge0/0.10 and ge0/0.20.
+The router will be the Default-Gateway for the VLAN-Clients.
+If the interface which will be the Trunk-Port is ge 0/0, you create the Sub-Interface ge0/0.10 and ge0/0.20.
 Now, the router is able to route between the VLAN´s.

 Router(config)#
 ```bash